pen-lang/pen/doc/src/README.md

 #### Asynchronous operation (WIP)

-Every function is possibly asynchronous while called in the same way as synchronous ones.
+Every function can be asynchronous while called in the same way as synchronous ones.

 #### Parallel computation (WIP)